RonNewcomb/narrative-engine/README.md

 So, I need infinite loop protection and some kind of typing to make the error impossible.
 And a method to hunt down such problems that doesn't involve tracing the library.

+1. moved most of main menu to index.html

 ## How to Run

 ### Publish